Using Product Hunt Ship to Validate Ideas

 What is Ship

 Ship is a “toolkit for makers to ship awesome products” created by Product Hunt.
-It lets you spin up a quick landing page, share what you’re working on, and collect email addresses.
-You can then send project updates and send prospective users surveys.
+It lets you spin up a quick landing page (here's the Ship page for Taskable), share what you’re working on, and collect email addresses.
+You can then send a welcome email, project updates, and user surveys.
+The idea is to give you a toolkit for you to build a following of early adopters, get user feedback, and built momentum ahead of your product launch day.

-We like Ship because the number of subscribers gives us a better sense of the interest realin the content product.
+We like Ship because the number of subscribers gives us a better sense of interest.
 Now that we’ve done several things on Ship, you can sort of gauge how popular something is by how quickly it flies off the shelf.

 It also gives us email addresses of everyone who has expressed interest.
 That way, when we launch it, we can blast it out to the interested parties.